MaxMilechman/Spotify_Project/README.md

 ## Noteable Application Features
 * Concise and organized OOP style to keep code readable and malleable
-* Use of Git for version control and security
+* Use of Git for version control and added security
-* Set environment variables of Spotify's Client ID, Client Secret, and Secret Key to keep the application safe and secure
+* Set environment variables of Spotify's Client ID, Client Secret, and Secret Key to keep the application safe and reliable
-* Added testing suite to make sure application runs smoothly and without errors
+* Added testing suite to make sure application runs smoothly without errors
 * Included requirements.txt file for easy installation
 * Exceptionally strong README.md